OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

   - Needs some cleanup...

 ## Remote access
 Remote access is not a problem on any Raspberry PI, `ssh` does the trick.
 It can even be done from phone or other small devices.
-For example, several `ssh` clients are available on Android:
+For example, several `ssh` clients are available on Android, here is a screenshot from a phone:

 ![SSH Console](./docimages/android.ssh.png "SSH Console")